eurocontrol-asu/node-fdm/docs/howto/create_architecture.md

 Tips:
 - Keep column names consistent between preprocessing and model definitions.
 - Use `Column` units to avoid silent scale bugs.
-- Update `config.py` paths and `TYPECODES` if your dataset layout differs from the existing pipelines.
+- Update the relevant pipeline `config.yaml` (paths, `typecodes`) if your dataset layout differs from the existing pipelines.